nodesign/weioDoc/examples.md

 #### Code: analogRead_JS

 ##### User interface: index.html
 In the program below the visible page content, the body, contains only a paragraph with id **"phrase"**.
-This paragraph will be used to display the potentiometer value :
+This paragraph will be used to display the potentiometer value:

 ``` html
 <p id="phrase" ></p>
 ```

 To update this value you need to use JavaScript and JQuery functions.
-You can define what to do When page is loaded and websocket opened whit this function :
+You can define what to do when page is loaded and websocket opened whit this function:

 ``` javascript
 function onWeioReady() { ... }
 ```

-In this example you need to set a timer every 100 milliseconds :
+In this example you need to set a timer every 100 milliseconds:

 ``` javascript
 setInterval(function() { ... }, 100);